Winnebago Board to Discuss Public Health Building and Remodel

 The board will be asked by the Winnebago County Commissioner of Elections Karla Weiss to canvas the recent primary election results in order to certify them and send them on to the Iowa Secretary of State Paul Pate.

-Later, on Wednesday, Weiss is inviting the public to attend a ballot recount meeting where the ballot machines will be demonstrated as to their accuracy and efficiency.
-One precinct will also be recounted as required by Secretary of State Paul Pate.
+Later, on Wednesday, Weiss is inviting the public to attend a precinct audit meeting where the ballot machines will be tested as to their accuracy as a hand count will be done.
+One precinct will be recounted as required by Secretary of State Paul Pate.
 That meeting will be at 10am at the county courthouse.